vexide/vex-sdk/packages/vex-sdk-jumptable/README.md

 Raw bindings to VEXos user jump table functions.

-This repository serves as a partial open-source reimplementation of VEX's V5 runtime SDK (libv5rt.a), but doesn't necessarily aim to be API or ABI compatible.
+This packages serves as a partial open-source reimplementation of VEX's V5 runtime SDK (libv5rt.a).
 The intent of this crate is to be used as building blocks for higher-level rust tooling to run on the V5 brain without linking to C libraries in any way.

 - Jumptable and firmware address offsets are largely derived from [cetio's VEXAPI research repository](https://github.com/cetio/VEXAPI).
 - Symbols and function signatures are taken from publicly available sources, such as the [PROS kernel](https://github.com/purduesigbots/pros) and projects such as [v5rtmod](https://github.com/Skyluker4/v5rtmod).